Irrevocable Trust Examples

 The Bottom Line About Irrevocable Trusts

-Although setting up an irrevocable trust is not cheap, the fees are money well-spent for asset protection and tax savings.
+Although setting up an irrevocable trust is one of the best ways to protect assets.
+The fees are money well-spent for asset protection and tax savings.
 You are paying for the professional’s expertise, and that is a critical factor in the creation of an irrevocable trust.
 A well-seasoned expert explains the trust’s terms clearly and answers questions to your satisfaction.